daywalker90/consolidator/README.md

 * ``consolidator-interval`` *interval_secs*
 * * Interval the background task from ``consolidate-below`` uses to check the feerate.
 Defaults to 3600 (1 hour)
 * ``consolidator-feemulti``
 * * Fee multiplier used for the feerate of the actual tx of ``consolidate-below``.
 Is only applied to the actual tx, not during the feerate check.
-Use this to adjust your time preference of the consolidation tx confirmation.Defaults to ``1.1``
+Use this to adjust your time preference of the consolidation tx confirmation.
+Keep in mind that CLN likes to naturally overshoot the actual feerate a little.
+Defaults to ``1.1``